gomorpheus/morpheus-docs/administration/integrations/docker_registry.rst

 #.
 Add the following:

    Name
-    Name for the Registry in {morpheus}
+    Name for the Registry in |morpheus|
    Repository url
     Docker Registry url or IP address
    Username